paparazzi/flyingrobotcommander/README.md

 - [ ] Document usage and testing strategies

 ## COMPLETED:
+- [x] Add documentation around adding a custom theme(i.e. klingon)
+- [x] Updated PPRZLINK imports and bumped the version to 0.3.0
 - [x] Started parsing XML with `lxml` library instead of `ElementTree` to hopefully improve parsing robustness
 - [x] Added the option to generate a configuration file stub(`-g`)
 - [x] Added support in `frc_conf.xml` for the following aircraft attributes: `color`, `label`, `icon` and `tooltip`